-On August 24, 2012, the Company entered into a Credit Agreement with ROS, whereby ROS agreed to provide an initial \$20 million term loan and Bacterin may also borrow an additional \$5 million upon achievement of certain revenue objectives prior to December 31, 2013.
+On August 24, 2012, the Company entered into a Credit Agreement with ROS, which provided for an initial \$20 million term loan.
+The Credit Agreement also provided for an additional \$5 million upon achievement prior to December 31, 2013 of certain revenue objectives, which were not achieved.
+On March 6, 2014, we entered into a Sixth Amendment to our Credit Agreement which allowed us to borrow an additional \$4 million the Credit Agreement in exchange for 1,500,000 shares of our common stock.
 The loan carries an interest rate of LIBOR plus 12.13%, subject to a LIBOR floor rate of 1.0%.
-Bacterin also agreed to pay a royalty of 1.75% on the first \$45,000,000 of net sales, plus 1.0% of net sales in excess of \$45,000,000 for each of the next ten years.
-Bacterin has the right to repay the loan and royalty interest at amounts to be determined based on the date of repayment and the amount of prior principal, interest and royalty payments.
+Bacterin also agreed to pay a royalty of 1.75% on the first \$45,000,000 of net sales, plus 1.0% of net sales in excess of \$45,000,000 for ten years.
+Upon the occurrence of a defined event of default, ROS has the option to require the Company to purchase from ROS all of its rights to the remaining royalty payments that will become due in accordance with the royalty agreement (the "ROS Put Option").
+The ROS Put Option meets the definition of an embedded derivative and we concluded it had an immaterial value at March 31, 2014 and 2013.
+As such, the Company has not recorded a derivative liability related to the ROS Put Option and has not recognized any change in the fair value of this derivative liability in the consolidated financial statements because the impact is immaterial.
+Management will reassess the fair value of the embedded derivative instrument at each reporting period and record if and when it becomes material to the consolidated financial statements.
+Bacterin has the right to repurchase the loan and royalty interest at amounts to be determined based on the date of repurchase, less the amount of prior principal, interest and royalty payments.
+We will also have to pay fees, currently in the amount of 3.5% of the aggregate principal amount of the loan, as a result of waivers and modifications we have received in connection with the financial covenants in the Credit Agreement.
 The loan is secured by substantially all of our assets.
 The estimate of the royalty component of the facility over the life of the agreement resulted in a debt discount and a royalty liability of \$7,341,520.
 The debt discount will be amortized to interest expense over the seven year term of the loan using the effective interest method.
 The royalty liability will be accreted to \$13.8 million through interest expense over the ten year term of the royalty agreement using the effective interest method.
-Payments made under the royalty agreement, per the table below, will directly reduce the royalty liability.

-The Company received net proceeds of approximately \$10 million following repayment of the existing term loan and accounts receivable credit facility with MidCap Financial, including prepayment penalties.
-The Company plans to use the net proceeds for working capital and general corporate purposes.
+On August 24, 2012, the Company received net proceeds from ROS of approximately \$10 million following repayment of the existing term loan and accounts receivable credit facility with MidCap Financial, including prepayment penalties.
+The Company used the net proceeds for working capital and general corporate purposes.